cferdinandi/adventure/content/gm.md

 ## Creating quick monsters

 You might need to spin up a new monster in the middle of a game.
-Here's a reference you can use to do that quickly.
+Here's a reference you can use to do that quickly. (*Alternatively, you can [search the Dungeon World codex](http://codex.dungeon-world.com/).*)

 <p class="margin-bottom-small"><strong>What's their primary instinct?</strong></p>